expo/expo/docs/pages/build-reference/android-builds.md

   }
   /* @end */

-  // We only need to configure EAS build once if (isEasBuildConfigured) {
+  // We need to configure EAS Build only once if (isEasBuildConfigured) {
     return
   }